sgjava/opencvmem/README.md

 patches the OpenCV source to prevent the problems described herein.
 If you are using Ubuntu/Debian this will save you a lot of time instead of manually patching.

+The Object.finalize method has been deprecated in Java 9, so relying on this will most certainly break OpenCV's Java bindings in the future.
+The arguments made for using it make no sense.
+Read my [last attempt](https://github.com/opencv/opencv/issues/8683) for the OpenCV devs to correct.

 ### Prerequisites

 This is only necessary if you wish to experiment yourself.
 If you just want to